Morlock52/M2/README.md

 Sidecar helpers you can rely on:

 - **AI Configuration Assistant** (button in the lower-right).
-It answers common “what should I pick?” questions using canned guidance from the November 2024 homelab scene.
+It answers common “what should I pick?” questions using canned guidance from the December 2025 homelab scene.
 - **Progress ring + keyboard focus** so you always know where you are in the flow.

 ---